afroditeapp/afrodite-frontend/api_client/doc/MediaApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **putImageToModerationSlot**
-> putImageToModerationSlot(slotId, body)
+> ContentId putImageToModerationSlot(slotId, body)

 Set image to moderation request slot.

 Set image to moderation request slot.
-Slots \"camera\" and \"image1\" are available.
+Slots from 0 to 2 are available.
+TODO: resize and check images at some point

 ### Example
 ```dart